ringtail/kubelet-update/README.md

 update kubelet use daemonset

 ## usage
-deploy daemonset to your kubernetes cluster with valid kubelet version.
+deploy daemonset to your kubernetes cluster with valid kubelet version in env